Exporting Your Database

 - Export and save the database locally.

-1. LOCATE AND ACCESS YOUR DATABASE ON YOUR CURRENT HOST:
+1. EXPORTING YOUR DATABASE ON YOUR CURRENT HOST:

 The most common way to access your database is by using a tool called phpMyAdmin (phpMyAdmin is a software tool that handles the administration of MySQL over the web).